-- 8.1 Peer on peer abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
-It is more likely that boys will be perpetrators of peer on peer abuse and girls victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 8.2 All staff should be clear about the school's policy and procedures for addressing peer on peer abuse. - 8.3 Peer on peer abuse can take many forms, including: - physical abuse such as shaking, hitting, biting, kicking or hair pulling - bullying, including cyberbullying, prejudice-based and discriminatory bullying - sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - abuse in intimate personal relationships between peers (also known as teenage relationship abuse) such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - initiation/hazing used to induct newcomers into sports team or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond - 8.4 Different gender issues can be prevalent when dealing with peer on peer abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 8.5 All staff recognise that that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place but is not being reported.
+- 9.1 child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
+It is more likely that boys will be perpetrators of child-on-child abuse and girls victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 9.2 All staff should be clear about the school's policy and procedures for addressing child-on-child abuse and maintain an attitude of 'it could happen here'. - 9.3 Child-on-child abuse can take many forms, including:

-8.6 Minimising risk
+- physical abuse such as shaking, hitting, biting, kicking or hair pulling - bullying, including cyberbullying, prejudice-based and discriminatory bullying - sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - up skirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - abuse in intimate personal relationships between peers (also known as teenage relationship abuse) such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - initiation/hazing used to induct newcomers into sports team or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond - 9.4 Different gender issues can be prevalent when dealing with child-on-child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 9.5 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.

-- 8.6.1 We take the following steps to minimise or prevent the risk of peer on peer abuse: - Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using assemblies to outline acceptable and unacceptable behaviour - Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities
+9.6 Minimising risk

-• Ensuring that the school is well supervised, especially in areas where children might be vulnerable.
+- 9.6.1 We take the following steps to minimise or prevent the risk of child-on-child abuse: - Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using assemblies to outline acceptable and unacceptable behaviour - Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - Ensuring that the school is well supervised, especially in areas where children might be vulnerable.

-8.7 Investigating allegations
+9.7 Investigating allegations